RiaLampad/NLEM/README.md

  ```
 1. Create a simulation direcotry, e.g. Rough_1
 2. Make a copy of files contained in the direcotry Input_data inside the directory Rough_1
-3. Run the executable `./NLEM` inside the direcotry Rough_1
+3. Run the executable `NLEM` inside the direcotry Rough_1
  ```
 Below is an example where the NLEM model characterizes the morphology of the rough surface of a thin film with height H=32 nm, period of the square based pyramids L=32 nm and shape s=1 .
 The thin film is SiO2 with thickness 2um placed on a substrate of Si.
 The calculated reflectance of FDTD method is contained in file R_data.
 The input file that corresponds to the aforementioned specifications, follows.